- 1 Metal Reflective Layer

 Metal Reflective Layer

-When we talk about DVD rot, we talk about ‘damaged’ metal reflective layer of a DVD.
+When we talk about DVD rot, we talk about the ‘damaged’ metal reflective layer of a DVD.

 All optical discs -CD, DVD and Blu-ray – come with a metal layer.